 Crews constructed a temporary trail bypass in the area where the North Cedar Lake Trail connects to the Kenilworth Trail.
 New signage is in place to direct trail users onto this newly constructed segment.
 This work is in preparation for station construction in Spring 2020.

 Please note, construction vehicles cross the trail as they enter and exit staging areas.
 Construction vehicles yield to trail users but please be aware that you may encounter construction traffic in this area.
 Anticipate flaggers in this area as earthwork activities begin in the Bryn Mawr Station area in the next few months.

 Glenwood Avenue in Minneapolis

-The closure of Glenwood Avenue between Lyndale Avenue North and 11th Street North began on July 15, 2019 and is anticipated to last approximately two years.
-Local access to businesses will be maintained.
+Glenwood Avenue between Lyndale Avenue North and 11th Street North is closed until mid‑2021.
+Local access to businesses is maintained.
 Generally, vehicle detours will use Lyndale Avenue, Olson Memorial Highway and 7th/10th Streets.
 The pedestrian detour continues to utilize Border Avenue, Holden Street and Royalston Avenue sidewalks.
 Utility work, retaining wall installation and freight track preparation continues.
 See all detour maps here.

 Royalston Avenue in Minneapolis

-Work on the LRT bridge piers will begin on the east side of the Royalston Avenue in early December.
-Northbound Royalston Avenue will be reduced to one lane and southbound Royalston Avenue will be closed between Border Avenue and 5th Avenue.
+Work on the LRT bridge piers on the east side of Royalston Avenue is ongoing and will continue through the winter.
+Expect pile driving activities in this area.
+Northbound Royalston Avenue is reduced to one lane and southbound Royalston Avenue is closed between Border Avenue and 5th Avenue until Summer 2021.
 See all detour maps here.